-Read about our conference Sexual Knowledge and Expertise in Europe’s East, before and after 1945, with Bryn Mawr College, Central European University, Masaryk University, and University of Warsaw.
+Call for papers for a thematic issue on Sexual Knowledge and Expertise in Europe’s East, before and after 1945, following our conference Bryn Mawr College, Central European University, Masaryk University, and University of Warsaw.

 Read more about our conference Sex and Nature: 1800-2018, an exciting conference at Exeter in June 2019, organised with University of Sheffield.

 Find out more about our interdisciplinary workshop on ‘Sexpertise: Sexual Knowledge and the Public in the 19th and 20th Centuries’, organised with colleagues at Bristol and UCL/RHUL.

 Read more about our international conference in October 2018 in collaboration with the project Sexology, Hormones and Medical Experiments in the Latin Atlantic World.

 This series, with the Sex & History project, explores projects with young people in the area of sex, sexuality, gender, education, health, and involving museums, collections and exhibitions.

 Cross-disciplinary workshop in 2016 at the International Center for Studies of Chinese Civilization, Fudan, China, including a strand on Sexology, Gender and History of Medicine.

 The first Rethinking Sexology in 2017 conference examineed dynamics of interdisciplinary exchange and collaboration from a historical perspective.
 Find out more…

 Find out about publications on the history of sexual science by the project team.